The Health (Amendment) (No. 2) Bill 2004: Background & Case Details

-Article 26 of the Irish Constitution allows all bills to be sent to the supreme court by the president in order to ensure that they do not contradict the constitution.
+Article 26 of the Irish Constitution allows all bills to be sent to the supreme court by the president in order to ensure that they are not repugnant to the constitution.
 On 22 December 2004 the President referred the Health (Amendment) (No. 2) Bill 2004 to the Supreme Court for that purpose.

-Section 51 of the Health act 1970 defines "in-patient services" as institutional services provided to those maintained by the state either in hospitals, convalescent (nursery) homes or homes for the mentally disabled.
+Section 51 of the Health Act 1970 defines "in-patient services" as institutional services provided to those maintained by the state either in hospitals, convalescent (nursery) homes or homes for the mentally disabled.
 The Act provides those in these institutions with maintenance, diagnosis, treatment, advice, medicines and special apparatus (if required).
 The act also distinguishes between those who can enjoy "full eligibility" and "limited eligibility" of such services.
 Section 45(1) of the Act describes Patients who are entitled to full eligibility as people who, without undue hardship, cannot arrange general practitioner medical and surgical services for themselves and their dependents.

 Section 53(1) of the act states that charges cannot be levied on those with full eligibility, however, section 53(2) stated that those with limited eligibility may be charged for these services if the Minister for Health makes regulations to this effect.
 Charges were imposed and money was demanded unlawfully from those with full eligibility, contrary to the express provisions of the 1970 Act.

-On 6 August 1976 the department of health reiterated to the health boards by way of a circular letter that all existing regulations made by the minister regarding in patient services did not apply to those with full eligibility.
+On 6 August 1976, the Department of Health reiterated to the health boards by way of a circular letter that all existing regulations made by the minister regarding in-patient services did not apply to those with full eligibility.
 However, in spite of this information, the health boards continued to charge those who were considered fully eligible.
 The pool of people considered fully eligible was also increased in 2001 as section 1 of The Health (Miscellaneous Provisions) Act 2001 extended the definition of those considered to be fully eligible to all persons who are normally resident in the state over the age of 70.
 Charges continued to be imposed on these people regardless.